usenode/on.js/README.md

 I really like the design of [JS-Signals](http://millermedeiros.github.com/js-signals/).
 I have been a proponent of that library where I work, encouraging its successful adoption.

 On the other hand, I'm not so keen on the recommended naming convention (naming the convention in the past tense - e.g. "canceled"), prefering a more familiar (at least to those who cut their teeth on the client-side) "on" prefix with present tense event name.
 I can live with this for modules I use, but am not keen on it for interfaces I provide.
-The other design goals of on.js are strict minimalism and a succinct interface.
+The other design goals of on.js are strict feature minimalism and a succinct interface.

 If these tradeoffs suit you, then use on.js.
 Otherwise, [JS-Signals](http://millermedeiros.github.com/js-signals/) is an excellent library and I would recommend it.